fenceFoil/door-personality/README.md

 ## Debugging features

 * You can just launch the AWS server by running `python deployquipgen.py justlaunch`, which will not start the quipgen server in the background and will increase the length of the instance self destruct timer.

+### Notes

+If you use the VADER sentiment analysis tools, please cite:
+Hutto, C.J. & Gilbert, E.E.
+(2014).
+VADER: A Parsimonious Rule-based Model for
+Sentiment Analysis of Social Media Text.
+Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Ann Arbor, MI, June 2014.

+> Thanks Hutto & Gilbert!